Summary

 The temptation to say that "now" names a physical point in time is like the temptation to say that "here" names a place, "this" names a thing, and "I" names a person.
 These words help us to say something about names, but they are not themselves names.
 For instance, we could say "this is Jack" while pointing to Jack, but it would make no sense to say "this is this."

-Language games fifty-seven to sixty-one involve betting with different kinds of conjectures.
+Language games 57 to 61 involve betting with different kinds of conjectures.
 People betting on a wrestling match might simply place their bets without being able to justify why they bet as they did, or they might give reasons based on a wrestler's physique or training.
-In game sixty we imagine someone saying that a certain amount of gunpowder "can blast this rock."
-This use of "can" differs from the uses introduced in forty-six to forty-nine, because in those uses, "can" does not have to depend on something verified by past or present experience.
+In game 60, we imagine someone saying that a certain amount of gunpowder "can blast this rock."
+This use of "can" differs from the uses introduced in 46 to 49, because in those uses, "can" does not have to depend on something verified by past or present experience.

 Analysis